0xchase/HACS408E/content/schedule/week-01/lab-2/index.md

 {{< question >}}

-- What architecture was it compiled for?
+What architecture was it compiled for?
+Is it a 32 or 64 bit architecture?

 - HINT: Some common ones are Arm, RiscV, Mips, PowerPC, and x86
-- Is it a 32 or 64 bit architecture?

-<p></p>
 {{< /question >}}

 Repeat the process above to extract the next recognized chunk of data.
 Once